vectara/vectara-docs/www/docs/common-use-cases/chatbots-grounded-generation/performance-async.md

 To use asynchronous summarization over gRPC, you can use <Config v="names.product"/>'s `future_id`s.
-When you first send a request that includes a generative summary, the response will include a `future_id`.
+When you first send a request that includes a generative summary, the immediate response will include a `future_id`.
 You can then look for a future `QueryResponsePart` for associated messages of the given `future_id` to look for `Summary` response parts that matched the given query.